CodeKaito/C-/README.md

 A namespace is used to organize your code and is collection of classes, interfaces, structs, enums and delegates.

-Main method is the entry point into your application
+Main method is the entry point into your application.